As an Amazon Associate, I earn from qualifying purchases.

 Canning stewed tomatoes, aka canning crushed tomatoes, aka canning quartered tomatoes is a wonderful way to preserve the summer harvest with minimal work.

 Minimal work is, of course, a relative term when it comes to canning.
 But this stewed tomatoes canning recipe is very straightforward.
+Let’s do this!

-What kind of tomatoes work best for making stewed tomatoes?
-Whatever tomatoes you have!
-I would not use cherry or pear tomatoes simply because they are small and annoying to work with.
+I would personally not use cherry or pear tomatoes simply because they are small and annoying to work with.
 Much like my two kids.

 How Many Tomatoes Do You Need for Canning?